The 50th Anniversary of US Wildlife Conservation stamps!

 Hand-signed by Famous Wildlife Artist Bob Hines!

-NOTE: Stamp color above looks too light due to camera flash.
+NOTE: Wildlife stamp color above is light due to camera flash.
 Actual stamp color is normal.

 Bob Hines was a pioneer in the wildlife art & conservation stamp world!